EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Related Work

 \section{Related Work}

-\textbf{3D Occupancy Prediction.} Benefiting from its compactness and versatility, 3D occupancy prediction has gained great popularity in both indoor and outdoor scenes over the last few years.
-Methods based on multi-view images or additional 3D information\cite{tpvformer, surroundocc, tong2023scene, li2023voxformer, selfocc, huang2025gaussianformer} have made significant advancements in many scenarios.
-MonoScene\cite{monoscene} was the first to derive 3D occupancy prediction from a single image, and subsequent works\cite{Yao_2023_ICCV, yu2024monocular} further focused on addressing the depth ambiguity in this monocular setting, collectively propelling this field into a more challenging stage.
-However, the majority of these efforts were confined to local and offline prediction.
-EmbodiedScan\cite{embodiedscan, lyu2024mmscan} introduced a comprehensive framework capable of continuous occupancy prediction from multi-modal sequential inputs.
-Despite this, embodied online 3D occupancy prediction based on real-time monocular visual input is more aligned with the requirements of embodied agents.
+\textbf{3D Occupancy Prediction.} Benefiting from its compactness and versatility, 3D occupancy prediction based on multi-view images or additional 3D information~\cite{tpvformer, song2017semantic, surroundocc, li2023voxformer, Cai_2021_CVPR, selfocc, huang2025gaussianformer} has gained great popularity over the last few years.
+MonoScene~\cite{monoscene} was the first to derive 3D occupancy prediction from a single image, propelling the original 3D Semantic Scene Completion (SSC)~\cite{song2017semantic, dai2018scancomplete, li2019depth, li2019rgbd, garbade2019two, rist2021semantic} into a more challenging stage with vision-only inputs and more universal scenarios (both indoor and outdoor scenes).
+Subsequent works~\cite{Yao_2023_ICCV, yu2024monocular} further focused on addressing the depth ambiguity in this monocular setting.
+However, most of these efforts were confined to local and offline prediction.
+SCFusion~\cite{wu2020scfusion} proposed an incremental framework based on RGB-D inputs.
+EmbodiedScan~\cite{embodiedscan, lyu2024mmscan} introduced an offline global prediction framework using multi-modal sequential inputs.
+Differently, the proposed embodied 3D occupancy prediction aims at online prediction from RGB-only inputs, which is more challenging and practical.

-\textbf{Online 3D Scene Perception.} Accurate comprehension of 3D scenes is an indispensable capability for embodied agents.
-Many tasks, such as 3D occupancy prediction\cite{monoscene, yu2024monocular} and object detection\cite{qi2019deep, wang2022cagroup3d}, are direct manifestations of this capability.
-Currently, most works on 3D scene perception\cite{qi2017pointnet, graham20183d, yi2019gspn} were conducted offline, taking pre-acquired and reconstructed 3D data to obtain a relatively lagging perception.
-Based on this situation, Online3D\cite{xu2024online} introduced an adapter-based model that equips mainstream offline frameworks with the competence to perform online scene perception, which means they can process real-time RGB-D sequences.
-However, this framework still fails to overcome the intrinsic limitation of conventional point cloud modality.
-In a more general embodied scenario, real-time monocular visual input for scene perception can further advance the research on embodied agents.
+\textbf{Online 3D Scene Perception.} Accurate comprehension of 3D scenes is an indispensable capability for embodied agents, such as 3D occupancy prediction~\cite{monoscene, yu2024monocular} and object detection~\cite{qi2019deep, wang2022cagroup3d, kolodiazhnyi2024unidet3d}.
+Most existing works on indoor 3D scene perception~\cite{qi2017pointnet, graham20183d, yi2019gspn, vu2022softgroup} take pre-acquired and reconstructed 3D data as inputs and perceive the scene in an offline manner.
+To achieve online perception, Online3D~\cite{xu2024online} introduced an adapter-based model that equips mainstream offline frameworks with the competence to perform online scene perception, enabling the process of real-time RGB-D sequences.
+However, this framework still requires depth information as inputs and mainly targets point segmentation and 3D detection.
+Differently, we target online vision-based 3D occupancy prediction which can provide a more comprehensive understanding of the scene.